The Grand Hotel Mackinac Island is an Iconic Michigan Experience

 Shepler’s has a couple departures a day that take you directly under the Mackinac Bridge.
 There is no extra cost for this tour and it takes an additional ten minutes to get to the island.

 The Mighty Mac departures give you a short narrative on the bridge and some awesome photo opportunities.

 It’s a fantastic way to start your vacation at Grand Hotel Mackinac Island.

 13 – Rent Bikes and Tour the Island

-Mackinac Island doesn’t allow motorized vehicles, so you travel by bike or horse or carriage.
+Mackinac Island doesn’t allow motorized vehicles, so your only modes of transportation are on foot, by bike, on horse, or by horse drawn carriage.
 If the weather cooperates a trip around the island can be a lot of fun (8.2 miles).

 For the ultimate flexibility, bring your own bikes.
 You don’t have to be dependent on finding what you need from a rental shop plus everyone is already comfortable with their bike.

 For those looking for a shorter trip check out Arch Rock, but beware there are over 200 steps to the top!